yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_release/apim_relnotes.md

   "no_list": "true",
   "weight": "60",
   "date": "2020-03-26",
-  "description": "In this release OpenJDK replaces Oracle JRE as the Java runtime for API Gateway and API Manager, and it includes various other improvements."
+  "description": "In this release OpenJDK replaces Oracle JRE as the Java runtime for API Gateway and API Manager.
+It also includes new capabilities for custom properties, compliance enhancements, and improvements to container deployments."
 }

 ## Summary